rylekizzo/photorch-studio-releases/README.md

 ## Core Engine

 The core fitting engine is available as an open-source Python library.
-See the [PhoTorch repository](https://github.com/rylekizzo/photorch) for the source code.
+See the [PhoTorch repository]([https://github.com/gemini-breeding/photorch](https://github.com/GEMINI-Breeding/photorch) for the source code.

-## Support

-For questions and support, visit [photorchstudio.app](https://photorchstudio.app).

 ---